 • Create a nurturing, restful atmosphere in which parents may eat, shower and nap

 • Play with older children and offer suggestions for how to integrate the new baby into the family

 • Spend time with the baby, allowing parents to cuddle and have quality time with older children or just be alone together

 • Screen for hurdles such as breastfeeding challenges or postpartum mood disorders

 • Make referrals to any local or informational resources that the parents might need

 • Prepare pump supplies or bottles for the next feeding or the next day

 I hope some of these time saving tips will help make motherhood more joyous for you.
 I love working with new moms.
-Baby Bonds is a Portland based company that serves mothers with lactation support, postpartum doula care, and teaches infant massage.
+Baby Bonds is a Boise based company that serves mothers with lactation support, postpartum doula care, and teaches infant massage.
 If you are interested in learning more, you can go to my website: www.babybonds.us to see my pricing and my contact information.
 I hope to hear from you soon!